 Not least that the degree of attention given to “Anzac” is now surely diverting due national care for the long-term plight of ill and disabled war veterans of all ages.

-Moreover, ahistoric cultural mythology about, say, “unnecessary or foreign wars” and all Aussies somehow being “natural super-soldiers”, detrimentally affects how we really need to think about Australia’s real and enduring geo-strategic situation.
+Moreover, ahistoric cultural mythology about, say, “unnecessary", "avoidable" or "foreign" wars, or all Aussies somehow being “natural super-soldiers”, detrimentally affects how we really need to think about Australia’s actual and enduring geo-strategic situation.

 Especially as — just as it did in 1914 — we still inhabit an island-continent where our whole-way-of-life and sovereign freedom of action is totally dependent on uninhibited seaborne trade via an international system that works globally.

 And where inter-generational equity also means we should not continue risking the strategic security of future Australians, and dumping additional costs on them, by not providing our share now of the sustained investment in defence capabilities needed as essential (not discretionary) national infrastructure.

 We need to think carefully about our strategic security every day.
 Not just in only historical terms and only on the famed “one day of the year”.